A spatio-temporal random synthetic turbulent velocity field: The underlying Gaussian structure: Abstract

 \section{Abstract}

 We develop, simulate and extend an initial proposition by \cite{ChaGaw03} concerning a random incompressible vector field able to reproduce key ingredients of three-dimensional turbulence in both space and time.
-In this first article, we focus on the important underlying Gaussian structure that will be generalized in a second article to account for higher-order statistics.
+In this article, we focus on the important underlying Gaussian framework.
 Presently, the statistical spatial structure of this velocity field is consistent with a divergence-free fractional Gaussian vector field that encodes all known properties of homogeneous and isotropic fluid turbulence at a given finite Reynolds number, up to second-order statistics.
-This includes the velocity power spectral density (PSD), with a given regularization at low wave-vectors allowing to introduce the integral length scale in the picture, and an exponential-like dissipative behavior taking place around a viscous-dependent appropriate length scale.
 The temporal structure of the velocity field is introduced through a stochastic evolution of the respective Fourier modes.
 In the simplest picture, Fourier modes evolve according to an Ornstein-Uhlenbeck process, where the characteristic time scale depends on the wave-vector amplitude.
 For consistency with direct numerical simulations (DNSs) of the Navier-Stokes equations, this time scale is inversely proportional to the wave vector amplitude.
 As a consequence, the characteristic velocity that governs the eddies is independent of their size and is related to the velocity standard deviation, which is consistent with some features of the so-called \textit{sweeping effect}.
-To ensure differentiability in time while respecting the causal nature of the evolution, we use the methodology developed by \cite{VigFri20} to propose a fully consistent stochastic picture, predicting in particular proper temporal covariance of the Fourier modes.
+To ensure differentiability in time while respecting the {Markovian} nature of the evolution, we use the methodology developed by \cite{VigFri20} to propose a fully consistent stochastic picture.
 We finally derive analytically all statistical quantities in a continuous setup and develop precise and efficient numerical schemes of the corresponding periodic framework.
 Both exact predictions and numerical estimations of the model are compared to DNSs provided by the Johns Hopkins database.